 The asset values produced by this method are related to the market value of the assets, with the advantage that, over time, the market-related asset values will tend to be more stable than market values.
-To the extent that more capital gains than losses will arise over the long term, the smoothed value will tend to be lower than the market value.
+To the extent that more investment gains than losses will arise over the long term, the smoothed value will tend to be lower than the market value.

-The actuarial value of the assets, determined as at December 31, 2017 under the adjusted market value method, is \$408,808,000.

-This value was derived as follows:
+The actuarial value of the assets, determined as at December 31, 2022 under the adjusted market value method, is \$436,895,000.
+The smoothed value of the assets at December 31, 2022 was derived as follows: